Hero Image

 Christ-Centered Excellence: Caring - Connecting - Empowering

 The School of Nursing at Southern Adventist University offers graduate programs in a Christ-centered learning environment that fosters integrity, academic excellence, and compassionate care.
-Our master’s and doctoral degrees prepare advanced practice clinicians, nurse educators, and healthcare leaders to serve diverse individuals, families, and communities within a global context.
+Master’s and doctoral degrees prepare advanced practice clinicians, nurse educators, and healthcare leaders to serve diverse individuals, families, and communities within a global context.

 Students gain mastery of critical competencies, apply evolving nursing knowledge alongside interdisciplinary insights, and deliver personalized, evidence-based care that reflects the whole person.
-With emphases in acute and primary care for adult/gerontology and family nurse practitioners, psychiatric mental health, nurse education, lifestyle medicine, and dual-degree options like MSN/MBA or DNP/MBA, our programs combine flexibility with real-world application.
-Graduates embrace professional nursing values rooted in Christ-centered principles—caring, integrity, ethics, service, and leadership—equipping them to make a meaningful impact in healthcare organizations and the communities they serve.
+With emphases in acute and primary care for adult/gerontology and family nurse practitioners, psychiatric mental health, nurse education, lifestyle medicine, and dual-degree options, these programs combine flexibility with real-world application.
+Graduates embrace professional nursing values rooted in Christian principles—caring, integrity, ethics, service, and leadership—equipping each to make a meaningful impact in healthcare organizations and communities served.

 Programs